Balancing Transparency and Privacy: The Role of Document Redaction

 Legal Documents

-Legal agencies operating under or in collaboration with the government, such as the Department of Justice handle significant amounts of sensitive documents.
-These can include documents such as court records, legal opinions, contracts, and litigation materials involved in ongoing legal proceedings or potentially impacting individuals or entities.
-These documents require careful management and secure storage and sharing.
+These can include court records, legal opinions, contracts, and litigation materials involved in ongoing legal proceedings or potentially impacting individuals or entities.
+These documents require careful management, secure storage, and sharing.
+(Read more in our blog on how to redact legal documents).

 Law Enforcement Documents